 - Verify the use of registry entries.
 Sensitive data should not be kept in the registry.

 - All files must be scanned before uploading them to the server.

 - Sensitive data should not be passed in any URLs while communicating with different internal modules of the projects.

 - There should not be any hardcoded username or password in the system.

 - Verify all input fields with long input strings with and without spaces.

 - Verify if the reset password functionality is secure.

 - Critical resources in the system should be available to only authorized persons and services only.

-- All access logs should be maintained with proper authorize permissions.
+- All-access logs should be maintained with properly authorized permissions.

-- Verify the user session ends upon log off.
+- Verify the user session ends upon logging off.

 - Verify that directory browsing must be disabled on the server.

 - Verify that all applications and database versions must be up to date.